brikrey67/rails-views/readme.md

 5. Once the controller has the information from the model that it needs, it sends it to the view.

-6. The view takes the objects from the controller, and sends a response to the user.
+6. The view takes the information from the controller, templates it, and sends a response to the user.

 Let's dive into an example, and see MVC in action by writing some Rails code.